 - Supports state legislative moratoriums on contracting out public sector work;

-- Supports passage of legislation at all governmental levels which requires work done with public funds provides for a living wage and comprehensive benefits;
+- Supports passage of legislation at all levels which requires work done with public funds to provide a living wage and comprehensive benefits;

-- Opposes the use of inmate labor, as well as forcing workers on unemployment compensation or welfare to work, in order to replace public service workers;
+- Opposes replacing public-sector workers with inmate labor, or by forcing workers on unemployment compensation or welfare to work;

-- Supports the union’s work to organize private-sector service companies and agencies to improve the lives of these workers by bringing them up to public sector counterparts.
+- Supports the union’s work to organize private-sector service companies and agencies to improve the lives of these workers by bringing them up to the standard of their public sector counterparts.